git-bee/janSQL/doc/programming.md

 A 2-digit hour followed by a 2-digit minute value, followed by a 2-digit second value.
 Times are from '00:00:00' to '23:59:59'.

 -----
+**¹** This is changed to `.csv` in this new version in order to make it editable using any spreadsheet applications e.g. Microsoft Excel or Google Spreadsheet or iWork Numbers.

-¹ This limitation had been removed in this new version of janSQL.
+**²** This limitation had been removed in this new version of janSQL.

 < [back to index](index.md)